ddeutils/ddeapp-flask/README.md

 less complex code, and lightweight of coding which mean you can remove some components of this framework before deploy without error or with debuggable error.

+> [!NOTE]
-First objective of this framework application is data pipeline orchestration in a retail platform, but the core engine of this application framework can do more than orchestrate data pipeline by requested or scheduler.
+> First objective of this framework application is data pipeline orchestration in
+> a retail platform, but the core engine of this application framework can do more
+> than orchestrate data pipeline by requested or scheduler.

 ## Overviews